Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 **dividebyref = _'yes'_**
 When this is enabled, the VSM's signal is divided by the reference signal from the motor.
 This should help in correcting any errors introduced due to position dependent friction.
+Note that disabling this might cause fit to fail, it is recommended to keep this enabled at all times unless you have no reference data available.

 **sigfreqpos = _int_**\
 **sigXpos = _int_**\